 - 1. The student acquires the knowledge about the health hazards and the safety measures to be followed in the industrial environment. - 2.
-Also, the different techniques and training followed in the industrial environment. - 3.
-Providing a safe place of employment and safe working environment. - 4.
-Assist students in identifying safety and occupational health issues, and any environmental aspects. - 5.
-Able to know the procedures and precautionary measures necessary when handling hazardous substances. - 6.
-To know about the factors to be considered in the development of effective training programmes.
+Also the different techniques and training followed in the industrial environment

 Need for developing Environment, Health and Safety systems in work places.
 Status and relationship of Acts, Regulations and Codes of Practice.
 Role of trade union safety representatives.
 International initiatives.
 Ergonomics and work place.